-5-bedroom detached house for sale
+5-bedroom detached house sold subject to contract

 Woodshires Road, Solihull, B92 7DN - Asking Price £1,100,000